 Who is a registration agent?

-Does each country have a distinct prefix for LEI codes?
+Does each country have a distinct prefix for LEI numbers?

-Why do LEI codes need to be renewed?
+Why do LEI numbers need to be renewed?

-How long does the LEI code application process take?
+How long does the LEI number application process take?

 Is LEI-related information public?

-Yes, the LEI system is built on the principle of making the information publicly available.
+Yes, the Legal Entity Identifier system is built on the principle of making the information publicly available.
 LEI-related company data (name, registry code, address, address of the principal office, country of registration, etc.) are accessible to everyone through the GLEIF website.

-Do I need to pay for an LEI code?
+Do I need to pay for a Legal Entity Identifier number?

 What happens if I do not have an LEI code or if it expires?

-To fulfil their reporting obligation, investment service providers need their customers that are legal entities to have a valid LEI code.
+To fulfil their reporting obligation, investment service providers need their customers that are legal entities to have a valid Legal Entity Identifier code.
 Before carrying out any securities’ transactions, investment service providers verify the existence of a valid LEI code.